Do I need to call in advance of my Urgent Primary Care Visit?

 Do you perform diagnostic tests like X-rays and blood work?

 Yes, we perform diagnostic testing and lab work.
-Relocating Urgent Visits to the Medical Center from the Emerald Street location allows us to offer you the full range of our testing capabilities in one convenient location, starting February 17.
+Relocating Urgent Visits to the Medical Center from the Emerald Street location allowed us to offer you the full range of our testing capabilities in one convenient location.

 What insurance plans do you accept?